skr3178/isaac-launchable/README.md

 3. Open a new browser tab to view the UI.
 4. In this tab, paste the same address as the Visual Studio Code server, changing the end of the URL to: `/viewer`
 - Example: if VSCode is at `ec2.something.amazonaws.com`, then the Isaac Sim UI can be accessed at `ec2.something.amazonaws.com/viewer`
 5. After a few seconds you should see the UI in the viewer tab.
+The first launch may take much longer as shaders are cached.
 6. On subsequent relaunches, simply refresh this tab to see the UI.